AN ARTICLE ON THE LATEST CONTROVERSY OVER REFRIGERANT GASES

 Developing countries argue that HFC is not an Ozone Depleting substance, rather, it is among six greenhouse gases under Kyoto Protocol (CO2, Methane, N2O, HFC, PFC, and SF6).

-The rich countries want HFC to be removed from the UNFCCC because under this phase-out can be done only through Clean Development Mechanisms, and to earn more carbon credit, a country will move to least GWP refrigerant gases such as hydrocarbons (which are non-patented and cheap) and MNCs of rich countries especially the U.S. will lose the huge opportunity.
-And moreover, UNFCCC works on the principle of common but differentiated responsibility which means the responsibly to phase out will be more on developed nations.
+Rich countries want to remove HFC from the UNFCCC because they can only phase it out through Clean Development Mechanisms.
+Countries would then move to least GWP refrigerant gases like hydrocarbons (which are non-patent and cheap) to earn more carbon credit.
+This move would result in a loss of a huge opportunity for MNCs of rich countries, especially the U.S. And moreover, UNFCCC works on the principle of common but differentiated responsibility which means the responsibly to phase out will be more on developed nations.